Divyanshi279/rtl-depth-prediction/README.md

-# rtl-depth-prediction
-# RTL Netlist Depth Prediction using Graph Neural Networks
+# RTL Netlist Depth Prediction using Hybrid Graph Neural Networks + Heuristic

 ## 📌 Project Overview
 This project utilizes *Graph Neural Networks (GNNs)* to predict the *combinational depth* of gates in an *RTL (Register Transfer Level) netlist.
 The system extracts **graph-based features* and applies *hybrid GNN + heuristic* techniques to analyze and predict the circuit timing.